 SISAC have over 20 fully qualified instructors to provide training for both novice and already-qualified divers looking to progress their skills and experience.
 SISAC can also offer conversion courses for divers who have qualified with other agencies.

 Why would dive with BSAC?
 BSAC offers divers something completely different.
 BSAC and SISAC are no commercial organisations.
 All instructors in BSAC are volunteers.
 They train club members free of charge.
 Also, the cost of on-going training for club members is very competitive compared to commercial organisations.
-Club members are only required to pay for BSAC training materials.
+Club members are only required to pay for BSAC training materials and their entry fees to dive sites.
 The instruction is free!